Message from Irina Bokova, Director-General of UNESCO

 This edition’s theme is “Young Global Citizens for a Sustainable Planet”, to allow discussion of sustainable development challenges in the post-2015 context, while also maintaining a focus on climate change and related global debates around the 21st Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21).

 The Forum is an integral part of the 38th session of the UNESCO General Conference.

 Join the celebration

-Create an “info point” about youth with mental health conditions in your town/village, at your high school, youth club or university.
+Engage your community: create an “info point” about youth civic engagement-related issues in your town/village, at your high school, youth club or university.

 Advocate: reach out to your school, group, organization or faith community to strengthen programmes for youth to engage in civic activities.